lowenna/vndrcheck/README.md

 Note this is very much a "v0.1" tool, just enough to get the job done.
 It's far from perfect, so PRs are welcomed to improve it.

+While it's hard-coded to work against 'container' related repos, there's no reason it couldn't be used against other top-level repos with a minor change to `externalRepos` in main.go.

 To install: `go get -u github.com/jhowardmsft/vndrcheck`

 Here is an example (9/27/2018) run against docker/docker, containerd/cri and containerd/containerd.
 Note that the top-level repos are hard-coded in this code.